mantidproject/autoreduce/README.md

 autoreduce
 ==========

+This repository contains the automated reduction and cataloging service code for legacy instruments.
+The legacy translation service expects a script in /usr/bin/process_run.sh to perform the post-processing.
+Since the post-processing is now handled by the Workflow Manager, this script now simply sends an ActiveMQ message announcing a new data file.

+The post-processing service code can be found here: https://github.com/neutrons/post_processing_agent

+This repository also holds the automated reduction scripts for each instrument.
-The scripts directory contains autoReposSync.sh script which auto compares the beamline reduction python scripts to the scripts in repos, and auto checks into the git repository if they are different.
+The scripts directory contains the autoReposSync.sh script, which compares the beamline reduction scripts to the scripts in the repository.

-The scripts directory also contains processBatchRuns.sh script which takes a nexus directory and a range of run.
-If the run is not already cataloged, it will send the run file path to the queue where the workflow manager will kick off the process.

-The SNSPostProcessRPM directory contains the following packages:
- - autoreduce-adara: used on the legacy beam lines to bridge the legacy translation with the automated post-processing.
- - autoreduce-mq: service running on the AR nodes to perform post-processing.
- - autoreduce-remote: Fermi version of the post-processing service.
+It checks them into the git repository if they are different.

-To generate the RPMs, run 'make rpm' in the SNSPostProcessRPM directory.
+To generate the RPM to be used with the legacy translation service, run 'make rpm' in the SNSPostProcessRPM directory.